iuctil/tla/content/bplp/bp/telemedicine.md

 ## Remote Monitoring

+Telemonitoring services facilitate continued care of patients at home.
+This reduces hospital stays and also provides them more control over the management of their diseases.

 A variety of technologies enable your doctor or health care team to monitor your health remotely.
 These technologies include:

 * Web-based or mobile apps for uploading information, such as blood glucose readings, to your doctor or health care team

-* Devices that measure and wirelessly transmit information, such as blood pressure, blood glucose or lung function
-* Wearable devices that automatically record and transmit information, such as heart rate, blood glucose, gait, posture control, tremors, physical activity or sleep patterns
+* Devices that measure and wirelessly transmit information, such as blood pressure, blood glucose or lung function.
+Some of these devices can also assist in prediction of impending diseases based on the overall health of the user.
+Wearable devices that automatically record and transmit information, such as heart rate, blood glucose, gait, posture control, tremors, physical activity or sleep patterns

+* Hospitals may install IoT sensors on wheelchairs, nebulizers, defibrillators and other medical equipment so that these can be tracked in real time.
+The location of medical practitioners associated with the hospital can also be monitored this way.

 * Home monitoring devices for older people or people with dementia that detect changes in normal activities such as falls

+* Cloud application – The data collected by healthcare devices may be sent to an IoT cloud platform from where the information is consolidated by the healthcare provider.
+This data can subsequently be transmitted to IoT applications used by healthcare facilities for patient monitoring purposes.
+This information yields valuable insights for the future treatment of patients.

 ## Doctors talking to doctors